cdfuller/reference-projects/README.md

 # reference-projects
 A collection of repos which are good resources for researching how something is done.
+Please help me grow this!

 ## Python